alexeykuptsov/TodoLists/README.md

 #### Generate the Last Migration

 Before version 1.0.0 the last migration is the single one.
-So the script shall be improved after the release.
+So the script should be improved after the release.

 ⚠
 The following script runs `database drop` so you need to close all connections to database `todo_lists`.